AbdulmohsenA/PasswordManager/README.md

 # Password Manager

+## Features

-## Database
+### Database
-Local database with a Master Password to access the database
+Local database with a Master Password to access the database.

+### Ciphered Passwords
+Passwords loaded into the database will be encrypted.
+And will be decrypted through this program.

-## Password Generator
+### Password Generator
-This program creates a random password for each instance that complies with present password requirements
+Create a random password for each username that complies with present password requirements, you don't need to reuse your own passwords.

 ## Setup
 Clone repo